Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Alain trained under the great chefs of his generation: Michel Guérard, Gaston Lenôtre, Alain Chapel, and Roger Vergé.
 But he was only in his twenties when he received his first Michelin star at the Louis XV restaurant in Monaco.
 Today, he is one of only two chefs in the world with 21 Michelin stars.

-But numbers don’t capture what matters about Alain’s restaurants.
-What matters is this: he never forgot where he came from.
+But numbers and stars don’t capture what matters about Alain’s restaurants.
+What matters is that he never forgot where he came from.

 Vegetables were always the star of his plates.
 But so was something else: wood.
 The wooden tables in his restaurants come directly from his childhood, from the oak trees his grandfather taught him to fell.
 It’s a small detail, but it’s intentional.
 Every diner sits at a table that carries the story of patience and time.